Female red-headed sawfly laying eggs

 Photo credit: J. McGraw - North Carolina State University

-Pine sawflies is a group of several species that defoliates pines in Florida and throughout the South.
-There are several species of sawflies.
+Pine sawflies are insects in the genus Neodiprion or the genus Acantholyda that defoliate pines in Florida and throughout the South.
+There are currently around eight different species of sawflies in Florida.
 Sawflies usually attack only one tree or a small group of trees.
-Under favorable conditions, attack by sawflies can intensify and they can infect thousands of acres of trees.
+Under favorable conditions, attacks by sawflies can intensify and the insects can infect thousands of acres of trees.

 In the spring, female sawflies lay their eggs in the needles of pines.
 The female cuts an individual slit for each egg and can create 1 to 30 slits for eggs in one needle.
 Larvae hatch from the eggs to eat the pine needles.
 Fully-grown larvae drop from the needles to the ground and spin cocoons in the soil.
 Sometimes larvae do not drop from the tree but remain to spin their cocoons in the branches and needles of the tree.
 This is common when the ground is flooded.
 Adult sawflies emerge from the cocoon weeks, months, or even years later depending on the species.